TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_02.md

 350076.0
 ```

 Binaries are in are a specific data type in Elixir.
-And are a part of it's enrichment.
+And are a part of of its enrichment.
 Each binary value(that is a part of an Elixir binary) is represented by 8 bits.
 Each change into the binary's structure will lead to transforming that binary into a bitstring.
 https://cdn1.imggmi.com/uploads/2019/7/11/478eadf9b9c1f9e4c4ea9b4cd5e7dc97-full.png
 https://cdn1.imggmi.com/uploads/2019/7/11/623399b7775e48cfcc87ce8760bcab1b-full.png